After Life Care – Texas Probate, Estate & Trust Administration

 Probate means, in essence establishing the validity of a Will the deceased may have had, determining the deceased’s “legal” heirs if there has been no estate planning, detailing the deceased’s probate estate (called the inventory), paying appropriate debts, and, finally, distributing the deceased’s property to the people entitled to receive it.
 In the right set of circumstances this may be a relatively straight-forward process; in others, unforeseen issues or a lack of pre-planning may create unanticipated problems.

-Whatever the situation, at The Wiewel Law Firm, we strive to provide the high quality legal counsel necessary to navigate the deceased’s family through this sometimes mysterious and often misunderstood process.
+Whatever the situation, at Texas Trust Law, we strive to provide the high quality legal counsel necessary to navigate the deceased’s family through this sometimes mysterious and often misunderstood process.
 As a Probate client, you also will receive our Surviving Texas Probate, which will be a very helpful, step-by-step guide for you.

 If you have recently lost a loved one and do not know where to turn, be assured that we will help you in any way that we can to make your loss more bearable.